 WHAT IS THE GRANT AMOUNT?

 There is no set grant amount, but past grants have ranged from $500 to $2,500.
-For exceptional projects, more may be awarded.
-Organizations requesting larger amounts that fail to show good planning, sound financing, and innovation may actually be less competitive because the request overreaches the capacity to perform.
+Organizations requesting larger amounts that fail to show good planning, sound financing, & innovation may actually be less competitive because the request overreaches the capacity to perform.

 MATCHING REQUIREMENT

 Subgrantees are required to match their grant funds dollar for dollar.
-The funds must come from other public or private sources.
-Other NCAC funds cannot be used as a match.
+The funds must come from other public or private sources, as these or other NCAC funds cannot be used as a match.

 ACMC & NCAC SUPPORT RECOGNITION

-Organizations awarded Grassroots funding from ACMC are required to recognize the Arts Council of Moore County’s and the NC Art Council’s investment in your program.
-Please adhere to the following requirements about logo and credit line use.
+Organizations awarded Grassroots funding from ACMC are required to recognize the Arts Council of Moore County’s & the NC Art Council’s investment in your program.
+Please adhere to the following requirements about logo & credit line use.
 Failure to provide proper credit may jeopardize future funding for your organization or program.

 LOGO USE

-ACMC and NCAC logos must be prominently displayed on-site and in all publicity and printed materials.
+ACMC & NCAC logos must be prominently displayed on-site & in all publicity & printed materials.

 To Download the Arts Council of Moore County logo, click on the logo you desire below: